vega/altair_tiles/README.md

 This package is in an **early development stage**.
 You should expect things to break unannounced until we release a version `1.0.0`.

-You can use altair_tiles to add tiles from any xyz tile provider to your Altair chart.
+You can use altair_tiles to add tiles from any xyz tile provider such as OpenStreetMap to your Altair chart.
 The goal is to build a counterpart to the amazing [contextily](https://github.com/geopandas/contextily) package which provides this functionality for [matplotlib](https://matplotlib.org/).

 You can find the documentation [here](https://altair-viz.github.io/altair_tiles).